-Our next Child Dedication Sunday will be Sunday, July 14.
-If you would like to formally dedicate your child during the service, please read and complete the form below.
-If you have any questions, please contact Michelle Kelly at firstname.lastname@example.org.
+If you would like to formally dedicate your child, please read and complete the form below.
+We will be doing child dedications during the services on Mother's Day, May 14.
+If you have any other questions, please contact Michelle Kelly at firstname.lastname@example.org.

 One of God's greatest gifts is children.
 God affirms in His Word that each child is personally and uniquely crafted by Him.
 Each child has value and worth simply because God made him or her.
 In His wisdom, God has chosen to entrust these precious gifts to parents.

 For parents who are followers of Jesus Christ, we are called to recognize that everything we have really belongs to God.
 This includes our children.